 Earning JetBlue TrueBlue Points

 It’s relatively easy to earn TrueBlue points, even if you only fly occasionally with JetBlue.
-Thanks to a variety of partnerships, you can earn points from online shopping, dining out, or making purchases with a JetBlue credit card.
+Thanks to multiple partnerships, you can earn points from online shopping, dining out, or making purchases with a JetBlue credit card.
 These are the best ways to build up your TrueBlue balance.

 TrueBlue has partnered with Barclays to offer three JetBlue credit cards.
 In addition to making it easy to earn JetBlue points with your everyday purchases, these cards come with some solid perks that can save you money and make your travels even more enjoyable.